Mizux/dotnet-native/README.md

 * [`src/runtime.win-x64.Foo`](src/runtime.win-x64.Foo) Contains the hypothetical C++ win-x64 shared library with its .NetStandard2.0 wrapper source code.
 * [`src/Foo`](src/Foo) Is a meta .NetStandard2.0 library which should depends on all previous available packages.
 * [`src/FooApp`](src/FooApp) Is a .NetCoreApp2.1 application with a **`PackageReference`** to `Foo` project to test.

+note: While Microsoft use `runtime-<rid>.Company.Project` for native libraries naming, it is very difficult to get ownership on it, so you should prefer to use`Company.Project.runtime-<rid>` instead since you can have ownership on `Company.*` prefix more easily.

 # Build Process
 To Create a native dependent package we will split it in two parts: